lgthevinh/java-lims/docs/development.md

 List<Book> books = getAllBook();
 ```

-- Parameters: None (May implement pagenation in the future)
+- Parameters: None (May implement pagination in the future)
 - Return type: Array list of Book objects

 2. Get book by ISBN